No matter how much you decorate any room in the house, it will always look a bit bare without curtains.

 Working in the exact opposite way to wool are cotton fabrics that keep the room open and light.
 This is the ideal material for people who want a more traditional look to the room and prefer keeping it airy.

 Another attractive fabric that has gained traction is Chenille.
-It is a heavy blended fabric made out of wool, cotton and silk.
+It is a heavy blended fabric made of wool, cotton and silk.
 Considering that it is woven and often adds a luxurious feel to the room, use this fabric in less decorated rooms to focus on the curtains.

 Let’s Get To Making Your Curtains